 So, total 64 low risk pregnant women to be studied.

 STATISTISCAL ANALYSIS - Data will be collected in a predesigned Performa and will be later tabulated on excel sheets.
 Data will be analyzed using SPSS software version 20, IBM Corporation.
 Results on categorical data will be shown as n (% of cases) and the data on continuous measurements will be presented on Mean Standard Deviation or Median (minimum- maximum).
-Data on quantitative measurements will be assessed by using independent sample t tests.
+Data on quantitative measurements will be assessed using independent sample t tests.
 Descriptive statistical analysis will be done for variables like Blood pressure, weight, height etc. Chi square test or Fishers exact test for qualitative data will be applied for the data whenever needed.
 P value <0.05 will be considered as statistically significant.

 Source of data and collection method: